SoftwareCompare/SoftwareCompare/README.md

 - Many checkmarks have links to verify the source where the information originated
 - No tracking

+## Development
+If you would like to view the most current updates, visit the test site [here](https://softwarecompare-test.pages.dev/).

+If you're interested in future plans for the site, check out the [To-do List](https://drive.proton.me/urls/8S7NTED71G#KKdAaXViJkpQ).

 ## Donations

 Brave Creators